AddPay/addpay-php-sdk/README.md

 - [Different API's](https://github.com/stephenlake/addpay-php/wiki/Different-API's)
 - [Samples](https://github.com/stephenlake/addpay-php/wiki/Samples)

+## Contributing & Suggestions
+[Create a pull reqest](https://github.com/stephenlake/addpay-php/pulls) at any point.
+Do not suggest an addition or make a request for change in writing, just do it and [submit a pull request](https://github.com/stephenlake/addpay-php/pulls).
+I will ignore any messages doing otherwise.

 ## Todo Later
 - Idiot-proofing:
   - Add magic getters to prevent exceptions being thrown on null value getters